LIMINAL: Exploring The Frontiers of LLM Decode Performance: Understanding the Limits of Decode Performance

 \subsection{Role of Memory Capacity on System Performance}

-To study the role of capacity, we use the same setup as above, and instead of running with batch-size of 1, we keep increasing batch-size until the memory capacity limit is reached (because of increasing KV-Cache usage), and look at the STPS sustained in addition to UTPS.
-The right portion of Table~\ref{tab:perf-max} shows the STPS (Appendix~\ref{appendix:detailed-results} includes details for all context lengths).
-As more users are added to the system, each users' perceived throughput and latency suffers, but the overall system throughput increases by exploiting some of the reuse in the weights; the additional capacity is used for the KV cache of more and more users. ``Small'' systems like TP8 can serve only a single user for large models like Llama-405B, cannot serve DeepseekV3 at all.
-Larger systems like TP128 can serve larger models, and provide larger STPS for smaller models compared to smaller systems.
+To study the role of capacity, we use the same setup as above, and increase batch-size until the memory capacity limit is reached (because of increasing KV-Cache usage), and look at the STPS sustained in addition to UTPS.
+The right four columns of Tables~\ref{tab:perf-max-combined} shows the maximum STPS achieved.
+As more users are added to the system, each user's perceived throughput and latency suffers, but the overall system throughput increases by exploiting some of the reuse in the weights; the additional capacity is used for the KV cache of more and more users.

-\takeaway{Systems with aggregated large memory capacity provide the ability to serve large models, while also increasing the system throughput for small and large models.}
+\takeaway{Systems with aggregated large memory capacity provide the ability to serve large models, while also increasing the system throughput for small and large models - reaching 100,000+ STPS albeit at only 10s of UTPS.}